kamiyaa/dwmstatus/README.md

 Uncomment to use them.

 ## Features
- - Displays date

- - Displays uptime

- - Displays battery percentage
+ - Displays date, uptime, battery percentage

- - Displays a single cpu's frequency

- - Displays a single cpu's cpu temperature
+ - Displays a single cpu's frequency and temperature
  - Displays network connections
    - only if connected to access point
-   - does not check for internet access,
+   - does not check for internet access

- - Exports status bar to X11 root window via xcb instead of xlib